rajula96reddy/botathon/Submission.md

  - Usability - 8
  - Effectiveness - 8
  ### Future Work
- Adding a payment payment through cryptocurrencies through a secure protocol so that any one can pay using the chat bot with just few clicks.
+ Adding a payment through cryptocurrencies through a secure protocol so that anyone can pay using the chatbot with just a few clicks.